Box 3 Tax and Investing

 Can I reduce my Box 3 tax as an investor?

 Yes.
-The main legal strategies are: (1) filing with a fiscal partner to double your tax-free allowance; (2) maxing out lijfrente contributions to move assets into Box 1; (3) using certified green investments exempt up to €71,251 per person (note: this exemption is being phased out by 2028); (4) keeping idle cash in a bank account rather than your brokerage; (5) being mindful of large cash balances around 1 January, while respecting the anti-arbitrage rule.
+The main legal strategies are: (1) filing with a fiscal partner to double your tax-free allowance to €118,714; (2) maxing out lijfrente contributions to move assets into Box 1; (3) using certified green investments exempt up to €26,715 per person / €53,430 for fiscal partners (note: this exemption is being phased out and scrapped entirely by 2028); (4) keeping idle cash in a bank account rather than your brokerage; (5) submitting your actual return via the tegenbewijsregeling in years when your portfolio underperformed the deemed rate; (6) being mindful of large cash balances around 1 January while respecting the anti-arbitrage rule.

 What is the difference between Box 1, Box 2, and Box 3?